Sauer Castle: Architecture

-Architect Asa Beebe Cross designed it as an example of Italianate architecture.
+Asa Beebe Cross was one of the most prominent Kansas City architects, and designed Sauer Castle in the Italianate Villa architecture style.
+This typically focuses on classical proportions, decorative brackets, and tall, narrow windows.
+The house's reportedly most distinctive feature is its four-story tower, providing panoramic views.

 It was placed in the Register of Historic Kansas Places on July 1, 1977.
 It was placed in the National Register of Historic Places on August 2, 1977.
 It was placed in the Kansas City, Kansas Historic Landmarks on January 29, 1987.